dojo/dojo.io/site/source/tutorials/accessibility.md

 - **Up arrow**: Focuses the previous option, wrapping from first to last
 - **Home**: Focuses the first option
 - **End**: Focuses the last option
-- **Enter & Space**: Selects the focused option and closes the listbox, unless the option is disabled
+- **Enter & Space**: Selects the focused option and closes the menu, unless the option is disabled
-- **Escape**: Closes the listbox without selecting an option
+- **Escape**: Closes the menu without selecting an option

-Disabled options are focusable but not selectable within the listbox, per [WAI-ARIA recommendations](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_disabled_controls).
+Disabled options are focusable but not selectable within the menu, per [WAI-ARIA recommendations](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_disabled_controls).

 ##### A11y properties
 - `describedBy`: Sets the `aria-describedby` property to point to the ID of an element containing additional descriptive text.
 Screen readers usually read this text after the label text, followed by a short pause.
-- `label`: Controls the wrapping `<label>` element, and takes a string or options object
+- `label`: Controls the wrapping `<label>` element.
 - `useNativeElement`: Switches to using the native `<select>` element, with some trade-offs to customizability.

 ___

 ### ComboBox

-ComboBox is similar to select, but provides a text input that filters available options in addition to a button that opens the option menu.
+ComboBox is similar to Select, but provides a text input that filters available options in addition to a button that opens the option menu.
 The markup is similar in that the menu comprises of a listbox of options with `role="option"` controlled by both a text input and button.

 Since both the button that opens the options menu and the button that clears the textbox value rely on icons, hidden screen reader-accessible text is also provided.
 Focus is programatically returned to the text input when the clear text button is pressed or when the dropdown is opened.

 ##### Keyboard Interaction
 - **Down arrow**: Focuses the next option, wrapping from last to first, or opens the menu if closed
 - **Up arrow**: Focuses the previous option, wrapping from first to last
-- **Enter**: Selects the focused option and closes the listbox, unless the option is disabled
+- **Enter**: Selects the focused option and closes the menu, unless the option is disabled
-- **Escape**: Closes the listbox without selecting an option
+- **Escape**: Closes the menu without selecting an option

 ##### A11y properties
 - `inputProperties`: Can be used to set any properties, including `describedBy`, directly on the inner TextInput widget
-- `label`: Controls the wrapping `<label>` element, and takes a string or options object
+- `label`: Controls the wrapping `<label>` element.
 ___

 ### TimePicker